Graves' Disease

 1. Medications:

-Anti-thyroid medication such as Methimazole (MMI or Tapazole) and Propylthiouracil (PTU). work by decreasing how much thyroid hormone the body makes.
+Anti-thyroid medication such as Methimazole (MMI or Tapazole) and Propylthiouracil (PTU).
+Work by decreasing the amount of thyroid hormone the body makes.
 Both are very effective, but methimazole is preferred because of a greater risk of serious side effects with PTU.
-These medications can be used as a short and a long term (up to 1 to 2 years) treatment for Graves' disease.
+These medications can be used as a short-term and a long-term (up to 1 to 2 years) treatment for Graves' disease.
 The disease goes into remission in about 30 percent of people, and antithyroid drugs can be used to control hyperthyroidism while waiting to see if remission occurs.
 Antithyroid drugs have some minor side effects, such as rash, hives, painful joints, fever, and stomach upset.
 A more serious complication called agranulocytosis (lack of white blood cells) and liver failure can occur.
-White blood cell count and liver function should be frequently checked while patient is taking these medications.
+White blood cell count and liver function should be frequently checked while the patient is taking these medications.

 Beta-blockers, such as atenolol, are often started as soon as the diagnosis of hyperthyroidism is made.
 While beta-blockers do not reduce thyroid hormone production, they can control many of the bothersome symptoms, such as rapid heart rate, tremors, anxiety, and heat intolerance.
 Once the hyperthyroidism is under control (with antithyroid drugs, surgery, or radioactive iodine), the beta-blocker is stopped.